 No matter whether you eat a lot of meat, you’re a vegetarian going vegan, or just giving veganism a try.

-This post is going to take you through how to go vegan from a big-time meat eater.
+This post is going to take you through how to go from a meat lover to a vegan eater.
 This is coming form someone who used to joke about my 5-a-day being 5 types of meat at a barbecue.
 These are some top tips for you to try today.

 When going vegan, there’s no one-size-fits-all solution.
 Some people despise vegetables, some people love them; Some people need the vegan substitutes for a while, while some turn their nose up completely at the idea of fake meat.